hotfix-houdini/block-party/README.md

 - **AggregatorBlock** - is similar to a TransformBlock, but wraps any block and gives you access to the original input and the inner output.
 - **BatchByBlock** - is similar to `BatchBlock` and LINQ's `GroupBy` for arbitrary key batching instead of just batching by a # of items.
 - **BeamBlock** - is inspired by Apache Beam, and lets you group a stream into finite time windows, and output an aggregate of each window.
+- **ChunkBlock** - is similar to `BatchBlock` and LINQ's `Chunk` obtaining groups of items that have some aggregate strictly less than a threshold.
 - **FilterBlock** - is a simple "where" statement.
 - **SequencePreservingBlock** - is used to maintain and re-order contiguous streams.
 Useful when a message broker might not guarantee message order.
 - **ThrottleBlock** - is used to guard downstream blocks with a wall-clock throttle.